Phonics

 In order to develop the fundamental skills of reading, Phonics is taught daily at Richmond Primary School in Early Years and Year One.
 Year Two children consolidate their phonic skills alongside learning spelling patterns and rules.
 We pride ourselves in the fact that teachers work hard to ensure sessions are fun and interactive, ensuring all children can access the learning.
 Regular assessments take place so that we can focus on what each child needs to learn.
 Catch-up and keep-up sessions are provided for children who need it at different times throughout the week.

 Our chosen DFE Approved Systematic Synthetic Phonics (SSP) scheme is called 'Bug Club Phonics'.
-Our children respond very well to a range of different ways of learning phonics so we use 'Jolly Phonics' actions to provide an additional kinaesthetic way of learning the letters and sounds.
+We use videos, pictures, actions and games to provide a variety of fun ways to learn the letters and sounds for reading and writing.

 We provide the children with phonic linked home reading books, matched to each child's phonic ability.
 Phonic linked books are also available online in each child's profile on 'Bug Club Phonics' for access from home.
 There are also phonics, spelling and grammar games available in each child's profile to match their current learning too.